 You may see absolute risk presented over long periods of time.

 The table below shows the 10-year absolute risks of breast cancer by age.
+It shows the absolute risk of breast cancer is low in young women and higher in older women.

 Absolute risk of breast cancer in U.S. women by age